Does Levothyroxine Cause Hair Loss In Women? How To Prevent It

 Should You Discontinue Levothyroxine To Stop Hair Loss?

 Since treatment with levothyroxine is lifelong, it cannot be discontinued.
 But depending on your thyroid levels, the dosage may be increased or decreased.
 Stopping anti-thyroid medication can have severe effects on the body.
-But there are some other treatment suggestions and lifestyle and dietary changes you can make to prevent hair loss.
+But there are some other treatment suggestions and lifestyle changes you can make to prevent hair loss.
+Additionally, you can consult a dietician and follow a nutritionist-recommended thyroid diet to maintain a healthy lifestyle.

 Here are some tips you can try to prevent hair loss while taking levothyroxine.